horenbergerb/horenbergerb.github.io/_posts/2020-08-08-modularforms.md

 This inverse has a series expansion, and the series expansion can be inverted fairly easily to give us a series expansion for $\sin{x}$.

 But wait!
 Here is an interesting observation: $\text{sin}^{-1}x$ *is the arc length of the circle*.
 In fact, that's why it's commonly called "arcsin."
-So these useful trig tools are derived from the arc length integral!
+So $\sin$ and $\cos$ can be derived from the arc length integral!

-So maybe, just maybe, Gauss thought about treating the elliptic integral of the second kind (i.e. the arc length of an ellipse) as if it were some generalized inverse trig function.
+So maybe, just maybe, Gauss thought about treating the elliptic integral of the second kind (i.e. the arc length of an ellipse) as if it were a generalized $\text{sin}^{-1}$ built from an ellipse.
 This obviously sounds like it could yield valuable tools for working with ellipses.

 As a consequence, it seems very obvious that we would now be interested in the inverse of elliptic integrals of the second kind.
-Somewhat counter-intuitively, the inverse of the elliptic integral would actually be analogous to $\sin{x}$, while the integral itself is analogous to $\text{sin}^{-1} x$
+This is because the inverse of the elliptic integral would actually be analogous to $\sin{x}$, while the integral itself is analogous to $\text{sin}^{-1} x$.

 Additionally, we can see why Gauss (and Jacobi and Abel after him) would be interested in fitting complex numbers into the picture.
 They reduced standard trig quite neatly, so perhaps they would do the same here!